Peddler

 Peddler provides Ruby interfaces to all Amazon SP-API endpoints.
 Each API is available in its respective version.
 Access APIs by calling methods on the Peddler module:

-api = Peddler.<api_name>_<version>(aws_region, access_token, options)
+api = Peddler.<api_name>_<version>.new(aws_region, access_token, options)

-api = Peddler.<api_name>(aws_region, access_token, options)
+api = Peddler.<api_name>.new(aws_region, access_token, options)

 Below is a comprehensive list of all available APIs organized by category: